facebookarchive/caffe2/_docs/getting-started/windows.md

 1. Install the [Github Extension for Visual Studio](https://visualstudio.github.com).
 2. From within Visual Studio you can open/clone the github repository.
 From the Getting Started page under Open, you should have GitHub as an option.
 Login, and then either choose Caffe2 from the list (if you've forked it) or browse to where you cloned it.
 Default location is hereinafter is referencing `C:\Users\username\Source\Repos\caffe2`.

+For VS 2017 users, update the windows install batch file for the -G switch found in (caffe2/scripts/build_windows.bat).
+Note this section and update it to reflect your VS version: cmake -G “Visual Studio 15 2017 Win64”

+**Then run this batch file to start the build.**

+Troubleshooting NVIDIA install:
+Installing CUDA 8.0: “No supported version of Visual Studio was found.
+Must use VS 15.”

 ### Troubleshooting